UK's Labour says it will back call for second Brexit referendum

 “There’s no turning back for Jeremy now,” Kyle said.

-Corbyn has been under pressure for some time to support a second referendum.
-Last week, eight referendum-supporting lawmakers quit the Labour Party, in part owing to frustration over his failure to back another vote.

-The prospect of holding a second vote poses a dilemma for Corbyn; while many of the party’s members and supporters fervently back a so-called People’s Vote, others simply want Britain to leave the EU as soon as possible.

-Reaction from lawmakers in the meeting on Monday was split.
+Labour lawmakers at the meeting on Monday were split in their reactions.

-It remains unclear whether there is a majority in parliament in favor of holding another public vote and Labour lawmaker Stephen Kinnock said while he was pleased parliament would get a chance to express its view, he also had concerns.

 “I still have deep reservations about the idea of having another referendum.
-I think it’s going to be deeply divisive,” he said.
+I think it’s going to be deeply divisive,” lawmaker Stephen Kinnock said.

-Britons voted by 52-48 percent in favor of leaving the EU in a referendum in 2016.
+Labour foreign affairs spokeswoman Emily Thornberry told ITV a second referendum should present a choice between May’s deal and remaining in the EU, but the Labour spokesman directly contradicted her, saying that would be an unacceptable choice.

 The Remain Labour campaign group, which wants to stop Brexit, said the announcement was “a significant step forward”.